 Well, this is definitely in my top ten of the most addictive games.
-Sim City was the game that put Will Wright's name on the map, and 11 years later he went on to create an even more popular game, The Sims.
+Sim City was the game that put Will Wright's name on the map, and 11 years later, he went on to create an even more popular game, The Sims.

-Unlike The Sims, this was a game that was aimed at, and played by mostly boys and men.
-I suppose I'm at risk of sounding sexist, but at the time there were nowhere near as many girls playing video games as there are now, and The Sims deals with the more social aspect of living in a town or city - girls are experts at dealing with that - whilst, Sim City dealt more with buidling and running your city.
+Unlike The Sims, this was a game that was aimed at and played by mostly males.
+I suppose I'm at risk of sounding sexist here, but at the time there were nowhere near as many females playing video games as there are now, and The Sims deals with the more social aspect of living in a town or city - girls are experts at dealing with that - whilst Sim City dealt more with building and running your city.

 This was one of the first sim games (Populous was also released the same year) and inspired many that followed it.
 For me, the greatest enjoyment came from the sandbox mode, something that was extremely unique in the 1980's.
 You could start with a blank canvas (or a partly-built one) and mess around to your heart's content, without worrying about time limits or scenarios.
-You could also unleash natural disasters on your city, which was great fun in a computer game as nobody actually gets hurt.
+You could also unleash natural disasters on your city, which was great fun in a computer game as nobody actually gets hurt!

-I enjoyed the game so much that I bought it again for my PC around five years ago.
+I enjoyed the game so much that I bought it again for my PC around eight years ago.
 It's one of those games that you find yourself going back to time and time again.
 A true classic.
 In fact, I think I might go and have another play at it right now!